WatchDogStudios/ApertureUI-Docs/apuidocs/docs/style_guide.md

 ### Drop-down selection boxes

-Drop-down boxes can be instanced through the RML tag `<select>`, with individual options specified within the selection element with `<option>` tags.
+Drop-down boxes can be instanced through the HTML tag `<select>`, with individual options specified within the selection element with `<option>` tags.

 #### Generated elements